-It is usually served in the dinner time.
+It is usually served at the dinner time.

 Pa Amb Tomaquet (Bread with Tomato)

-Traditionally it is a side dish which is served besides every meal.
+Traditionally it is a side dish that is served beside every meal.

-It is a toast slices rubbed with a clove of garlic and tomato, and finally top it off with a drizzle of olive oil and pinch of salt combined with cold cuts of meat or just on its own as a snack.
+It is a toasted slice rubbed with a clove of garlic and tomato, and finally, top it off with a drizzle of olive oil and pinch of salt combined with cold cuts of meat or just on its own as a snack.

-It is basically a traditional a potato dish in Andorra.
+It is basically a traditional potato dish in Andorra.

 Trinxat actually means shredded or chopped.